Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 ### Validate your deployment

 To check if the setup was successful, please verify the following Azure components:
-1. Make sure your LoRa Edge device is sending LoRaWAN uplink messages to your designated LoRaWAN Networkserver
+1. Make sure your LoRa Edge device is sending LoRaWAN uplink messages to your designated LoRaWAN Network Server
 2. Check your IoT Hub instance and see if the used message count is raising according to the LoRaWAN uplink messages received by the LNS

 ![Azure Function deployment output](images/iothubusage.png)